 I am deeply loyal and drawn toward lasting relationships based on shared values and great communication.
 I also believe in making a conscious choice to live according to one's beliefs and desires.

 If you have ever seen a red "MAKE JOBS, NOT WAR" bumper sticker, it came from us.
 We have given away over 10,000 of them since Bush started gearing up to invade Iraq.
 (They are available on our website, http://morepeace.org/ .)
 We strongly support peace, human rights and environmental organizations.
 We believe in helping others and protecting the world around us.
 Fundamentally we believe in truth and the golden rule, and we wish our government did too.

-We are nerdy, tending toward intellectual pursuits, tempered by simple practicality and creativity.
+I am nerdy, tending toward intellectual pursuits, tempered by simple practicality and creativity.
 We have walls of books.

-We also greatly enjoy simple home-oriented activities, such as making pizza with the kids -- including making our own whole wheat crust -- or canning home-made applesauce in the autumn.
+I also greatly enjoy simple home-oriented activities, such as making pizza with the kids -- including making our own whole wheat crust -- or canning home-made applesauce in the autumn.